RHV-team/RapidHRV/paper/paper.md

 `RapidHRV` is a Python package ([PyPi](https://pypi.org/project/rapidhrv/)) dedicated to the preprocessing, analysis, and visualization of time-domain heart rate (HR) and heart rate variability (HRV).
 Each of these modules can be executed with one function and includes automated cleaning.
-Validation in across datasets showed good-to-excellent recovery of heart rate and heart rate variability, though estimates in photoplethysmography were less stable under higher movement.
+Validation across datasets showed good-to-excellent recovery of heart rate and heart rate variability, though estimates in photoplethysmography were less stable under higher movement.